 Fragrance, the unhealthy obsession.

 Fragrances have a profound impact on our lives, influencing our emotions, memories, and even our sense of identity.
 From the nostalgic scent of a childhood perfume to the comforting aroma of a favorite candle, these olfactory experiences are deeply ingrained in our daily routines.
-However, our obsession with fragrances—both chemical and natural botanical—comes with hidden risks that can no longer be ignored.
+However, our obsession with fragrance can come with hidden risks.
+Overexposure to certain compounds in our daily routines have the potential to lead to accumulative irritation or allergic reaction.
+Learn the difference between the two here.

 The Emotional Connection to Fragrance